-Sanitary pads and tampons are another product that are laced with chemicals and plastics!
-Absorption of the chemicals used in these products can have life threatening affects.
+Sanitary pads and tampons are another product that is laced with chemicals and plastics!
+Absorption of the chemicals used in these products can have life-threatening effects.

 Sanitary pads can cause cancer, yeast infections, infertility, and birth defects.
 They contain bleach, pesticides, and herbicides.

 Tampons can cause toxic shock syndrome.
 They contain pesticides and bleach.

 Instead of using these conventional products, switch to these organic sanitary pads, better yet, use these reusable pads.
 They’re even better for the environment.
 Some women use menstrual cups.
 I can’t recommend these because I’ve never tried them and they are made out of silicone which is not a natural product.